totem-tech/documentation/crowdloan/crowdloan-intro.md

 <!-- <img src="/_media/sub-0-polkadot-network.png"> -->

-In order to do that the Totem team has to secure a Parachain Slot Lease.
+In order to join the Polkadot Network the Totem team has had to create a parachain (which we call KAPEX) and will need to secure a Parachain Slot Lease.
 The cost of a lease can be in the region on **$50M-$200M** and no team is expected to have that spare amount of money available to secure a slot.

-> The design of Polkadot is that parachain slots are funded by the community via a **_Crowdloan_**.
+> The design of Polkadot is that parachain slots are funded by the community via **_Crowdloans_**.

 **Simply put, Totem will need a Crowdloan in order to connect the Totem KAPEX Network to Polkadot as a Parachain.**